 Pulteney Distillery stands in Pulteneytown, a planned expansion of the town of Wick built in the early 1800s to accommodate the influx of population caused by the herring boom.
 It is Scotland's most northerly mainland distillery and, fittingly for a distillery with close associations with the sea, is only a short walk from Wick Harbour.
-Pulteney is unique among Scottish distilleries in being named after a person, Sir William Pulteney, the founder of Pulteneytown.
+Pulteney is one of only a few Scottish distilleries to be named after a person, Sir William Pulteney, the founder of Pulteneytown.

 It is worth clearing up a source of confusion immediately.
 The correct name of the distillery is Pulteney Distillery, while the correct name of its product is Old Pulteney.
 This seems to have arisen as a marketing device, but if so it has been consistently applied for a number of decades, to the point where many now refer to the distillery itself as Old Pulteney.